Wh4t-20/maurealty-agent-portal/Backend/README.md

     - Use the command "python -m venv <the name of the folder, usually '.venv'>"

 ## 4. Activate virtual environment
-    - Use the command .venv\Scripts\Activate
+    - Use the command ".venv\Scripts\Activate"

 ## 5. Install packages residing inside the "requirements.txt" file
     - Use the command "pip install -r requirements.txt"